-Salmonellosis is the leading cause of food-borne disease in several countries, sometimes accounting for the highest morbidity and mortality rates among food-borne pathogens (Alonge, 2005).
-In the United States, the outbreaks of non-typhoidal Salmonella infections and sporadic illness have been associated with a variety of causes particularly foods of animal origin.
-Salmonellosis is caused by Salmonella Spp.
-It is a gram negative facultative rod-shaped bacterium in the same bacterial family as E. coli, the family bacteriaceae, trivially known as

-'enteric' bacteria.
-Salmonella causes a wide spectrum of diseases ranging from enteric fever, bacteriamia, focal infection, to a convalescents lifetime carrier state (David-West, 2002).
+Salmonellosis is me leaving cause or roou-porme visease in several countries, sometimes accounting for the highest morbidity and mortality nates among food-borne pathogens (Alonge.
+100x).
+In the United States, the Subbreaks of non-typhoidal Salmonella infections and sporadic illness have been associated with a variety of causes particularly foods of animal origin.
+Salmonellosis is caused by Salmonella Spp: it is a gram negative facultative rod- shaped bacterium in the same bacterial family as E. coli, the family bacteriaceae, trivially known as " enteric" bacteria.
+Salmonella causes a wide spectrum of diseases ranging from enteric fever, bacteriamia, focal infection, to a convalescents lifetime carrier state (David-West, 1001).
 Human salmonellosis is usually characterized by fever, diarrhea, abdominal pain and nausea.
-Salmonellosis has also been associated with chronic sequelae like arthritis (Norrung et al., 2008).
+Salmonellosis has also been associated with chronic sequelae like arthritis (Norrung et al., 1000).

 Escherichia coli are widespread gut commensal organism of man and warm-blooded animals.
 E. coli is a facultative anaerobic straight rods and non-motile bacteria.
 They are a large and diverse group of bacteria.
-Although most strains of E. coli are harmless, others can result in illness (CDC, 2011).
-Dangerous strains such as E. coli 0157:H7 and E. coli 0104:H4 can cause bloody diarrhea, kidney failures and death in extreme cases.
-E. coli 0157:H7 (designated by its somatic O, and flagellar H antigens) was first recognized as a human pathogen following two haemorrhagic colitis outbreaks in 1982 (Eriksen, 2011).
-E. coli 0157:H7 occurs as a verocytotoxin producing species (VTEC).
-VTEC cause diarrhea and haemorrhagic colitis in humans and can lead to potentially life-threatening sequelae such as haemolyticuraemic syndrome and thrombotic thrombocytopaniae purpura (Mead, 2004).
-Food and water are probably the main vehicles of VTEC transmission (Amadi, 2011).
+Although most strains of E. coli are harmless, others can result in illness (CDC, 1001).
+Dangerous strains such as E. coli oxc:Hc and E. coli ox:Hv can cause bloody diarrhea, kidney failures and death in extreme cases.
+E. coli oxc:Hc (designated by its somatic O, and flagellar H antigens) was first recognized as a human pathogen following two haemorrhagic colitis outbreaks in IMDII (Eriksen, 1001).
+E. coli oxc:Hc occurs as a verocytotoxin producing species (VTEC).
+VTEC cause diarrhea and haemorrhagic colitis in humans and can lead to potentially life-threatening sequelae such as haemolyticuraemic syndrome and thrombotic thrombocytopaniae purpura (Mead, 1100v).
+Food and water are probably the main vehicles of VTEC transmission (Amadi, 11011).

-Listeria monocytogenes is one of the most important food-borne pathogens, and had the highest mortality rate (43.2%) among all food-borne bacterial illnesses between 1998 and 2002 in the United States (CDC, 2011).
+Listeria monocytogenes is one of the most important food-borne pathogens. having the highest mortality rate (VIILII%) among all food-borne bacterial illnesses between IMMD and 10001 in the United States (CDC, 1001).
 Listeriosis is a disease caused by infection with Listeria monocytogenes.
-It is a gram positive facultative intracellular food-borne pathogen often found in food (Rothschild, 1999).
-It is an organism commonly associated with food-processing environment and ready-to-eat foods (Jovane et al., 2012).
-It is naturally found in soil, dust, ground water and animal faeces, and may also be on unwashed raw produce, raw meat, processed food and prepared meat (Amadi, 2011).
-Listeria monocytogenes can produce infections in susceptible human populations, such as immune-compromised people, infants and pregnant women.
+It is a gram positive facultative intracellular food-borne pathogen often found in food (Rothschild, IMMM).
+It is an organism commonly associated with food-processing environment and ready-to-eat foods (Jovane et al., 10011).
+It is naturally found in soil, dust, ground water and animal faeces, and may also be on unwashed raw produce, raw meat, processed food and prepared meat (Amadi, 1001).
+Listeria monocytogenes can produce infections in susceptible human populations, such as immunocompromised people, infants and pregnant women.
 The symptoms may range from mild flu-like symptom and diarrhea to life threatening forms characterized by septicaemia and meningitis.

-Campylobacter remain highly important zoonotic pathogens worldwide which infect an estimated 1% of the population of the Western Europe each year (Tom et al., 2007).
-Campylobacter jejuni is a microaerophilic, very small, curved, thin, gram negative rods (Terefe & Welle, 2008).
-Campylobacter jejuni and coli are often responsible for causing Campylobacteriosis in humans, and is the most common bacterial form of acute infective diarrhea (Swedberg., 1994).
+Campylobacter remain highly important zoonotic pathogens worldwide which infect an estimated 1% of the population of the Western Europe each year (Tom et al., 1000c).
+Campylobacter jejuni is a microaerophilic, very small, curved, thin, gram negative rods (Terefe + Welle, 1000).
+Campylobacter jejuni and coli are often responsible for causing Campylobacteriosis in human the most common bacterial form of acute infective diarrhea (Swedberg., IMMV).
 It can diffuse and spread from contaminated raw poultry via hands and food contact surfaces.
-The symptoms are diarrhea (often bloody or watery), abdominal pain, fever, nausea, vomiting (Policy Guideline on Market and Abattoir sanitation, 2011).
-It is the most common cause of diarrhea in the United States; over 2 million cases are reported each year (CDC, 2011).
+The symptoms are diarrhea (often bloody or watery), abdominal pain, fever, nausea, vomiting (Policy Guideline on Market and Abattoir sanitation, 1001).
+It is the most common cause of diarrhea in the United States; over 11 million cases are reported each year (CDC, 1001).